LaraAEC/foodExplorer_page/README.md

 6 - Access the Application:
 After starting the project, open a web browser and access the local address indicated in the terminal output.
 It might be something like http://localhost:3000

-- To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
-It's important to run this command to ensure that all necessary dependencies are installed correctly.

-- The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
-This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
-This value should already be configured directly in the database, with "1" indicating an administrator role.

 ## 🔗 Links
 [![deploy](https://img.shields.io/badge/deploy-00BFFF?style=for-the-badge&logo=cloud&logoColor=white)](https://rocketfood2023.netlify.app)